oddcamp/active_hash_relation/README.md

 Of course you can provide a compination of those like:
 * `{example_column: {geq: 500, le: 1000}}`

-The same api is for Date, Time or Datetime/Timestamp.
+The same api is for a Float, Decimal, Date, Time or Datetime/Timestamp.

 #### Boolean
 The boolean value is converted from string using ActiveRecord's `TRUE_VALUES` through `value_to_boolean` method..
 So for a value to be true must be one of the following: `[true, 1, '1', 't', 'T', 'true', 'TRUE']`.
 Anything else is false.